vknabel/status-bar-style/README.md

 [![npm (scoped)](https://img.shields.io/npm/v/@ionic-decorator/status-bar-style.svg?style=flat-square)](https://www.npmjs.com/package/@ionic-decorator/status-bar-style)

 The `@StatusBarStyle`-Decorator automatically adjusts the style of the StatusBar for your page.
-It uses Ionic Native's `StatusBar` and applys your requested style when the page will be presented.
+It uses Ionic Native's `StatusBar` and applies your requested style when the page will be presented.

 ```typescript
 @StatusBarStyle('lightContent')